erc-compact/erc-compact.github.io/_members/senzel.md

         Germany
 ---

  Hi, I'm Robert.
 I completed my undergraduate degree at Trinity College Dublin, Ireland, where I conducted research on neutron star interiors and the host galaxies of Type Ia supernovae.
-As a PhD student in the COMPACT project, I will be focusing on the search for relativistic binary pulsars, particularly on fast signal estimation algorithms.
+As a PhD student in the COMPACT project, I will be focusing on the search for relativistic binary pulsars, particularly on novel signal detection algorithms.